mhkeller/vega-lite-api-examples/templates/template-README.md

 If you want to write an implementation, go to a file in the `src/` folder and create a default function that exports a vega-lite spec.
 To test it, run `npm test`.

 Tests are automatically generated when you run `npm test`.
-You can quickly see which examples have already been created by looking at the file names in the test directory.
+See the list below for which examples have already been created.

 ## Notes